ajancheta/portfolio/README.md

 ## Description

-_This portfolio is a product of a first independent project in week 1 of Intro to Programming.
+_This portfolio is the first independently created product in week 1 of Intro to Programming.
 It encompasses information about Ashley J. Ancheta as well as provides concepts learned in the first week of class._

 ## Setup/Installation Requirements